 In America, auctions continued into the Civil War period, where they became increasingly popular.
 Colonels who obtained land in war raids would hold their own auctions to receive money for these estates and other forms of plunder.
 This is why the auction leader today is often referred to as the “colonel”.

 One wonders what the earlier settlers would make of all the different types of auctions that are held in the 21st century.
-In additional to commodities auctions, antique, wine, and real estate auctions, livestock, thoroughbred horses and other livestock auctions, debt auctions and auto actions, among many other types, there are also auctions used to raise money for all sorts of charities and events.
+In additional to commodities auctions, antique, wine, and real estate auctions, livestock, thoroughbred horses and other livestock auctions, debt auctions and auto actions, among many other types, there are also auctions, both online and at events used to raise money for all sorts of charities and events.

 An alternative to a live auction are gift basket silent auctions that can raise much needed funds and be very entertaining particularly for schools or non profit organizations.
 The gift baskets for an auctions can be extravagant affairs with fine wines, champagne, caviar, along with gourmet food stuffs, goblets, and other wine accessories such as foil cutter, VIP lever-style wine opener, replacement corkscrew, and wine opener stand.
 On a humbler note, gift baskets for a school auction could filled with all sorts of school supplies, along with reading books, puzzles, and games.
 Asking local merchants to donate gift certificates is a long standing practice for school fund raisers.
 Adding additional items such as lotions, candles, bath salts, CD with relaxing music etc to fill out a gift basket that has a gift certificate to a spa or massage therapist lifts the over all value above each individual item’s perceived value and makes for a much more visually pleasing auction item.